ansys/api-eigen-example/README.md

     }
 ```

-For compiling, just link the library as follows:
+For compiling, link the library as follows:

 ```bash
     g++ -o myClientApp main.cpp -lapi_eigen_example_grpc_client
 ```

-And run your client!
+You can run your client with:

 ```bash
     ./myClientApp